hds-sandbox/course-template/develop/index.md

 **Updated:** Date last updates

 Here is where you will write an abstract about the course.
+This is an example of the use of citations [@creative_commons_2022]

 <br>